 Now that we’ve mentioned the saw, we’ll hazard a guess that it is the reason that brought you to our page.
-You’ve finally gone to your hardware store deciding to pick one up and ended up standing there for hours, clueless as to how to even begin choosing a perfect circular saw.
+You’ve finally gone to your hardware store deciding to pick one up and ended up standing there for hours, clueless as to how to even begin choosing the best circular saw.
 A person would think it should be pretty straight forward.
 After all, you need it for cutting a piece of wood, so how complicated can it be?

 As you already noticed, there aren’t so many differences between different saw you usually see on the shelf of your local hardware store.
 For a layman, it is difficult to make a good purchasing decision when the only distinctive factors he has to choose from are brand and color.
 So why is it that some saws cost $50 and others $200?
 We’ve decided to write up this little circular saw guide that will help you choose the tool you’ll be using for years to come!
 We’ll try to make it simple and easy so bear with us!